yuliyaosipava/Bot_Python_automation_captcha-recognition/readme.md

-First of all it is neccessary to register chat in telegram:
+First of all it is neccessary to register chat in telegram.
+Pay $ to service TwoCaptures to solve captcha.
 To built this project you need to install:
 1. Python
 2. Virtual envourment: